MomoCod3s/Small-Bash-Linux-/README.md

 > **WSL required (Windows only):** This project must be built and run inside **Windows Subsystem for Linux (WSL 2)**. macOS/Linux users can use their native shell environment.

+## Overview
+This program verifies that WSL is available using commands like 'wsl.exe --status' Loops through 'Espinoza-Owens>' reading the user given line and trimming any whitespace while ignoring empty inputs.
+The input the user gives is tokenized to command then arguments.
+In WSL sh -c "<command>, <args... >"
+Launching commands with the same stdio making output appear the same on the console and waiting for the first process to finish.

 ---

 ## Table of Contents